laminlabs/lamin-docs/docs/tutorial.md

 <!-- #endregion -->

-Let's now track a notebook or script that's being run.
+Let's now track the notebook or script that is running.

 ```python
 import lamindb as ln